Shinomori Aoshi: Appearances

-Following his training, Shishio Makoto's forces hire Shishio to aid them in their fight against Kenshin who is now aided by the remaining retired Oniwabanshu.
+Following his training, Shishio Makoto's forces hire Aoshi to aid them in their fight against Kenshin who is now aided by the remaining retired Oniwabanshu.
 This leads to Aoshi having to personally confront and nearly kill Okina.
 Misao is shocked to see how coldblooded Aoshi has become and tells Kenshin to kill him.
 Kenshin refuses, claiming that the Kaiten Kenbu should have killed Okina but Aoshi is still retaining his humanity.
-During their rematch, Kenshin wakes up Aoshi's past persona and defeats him with his own ogi.
+During their rematch, Kenshin wakes up Aoshi's past persona, telling him that his late partners would only be depressed and that Misao started crying of relief when he decided to bring back Aoshi.
+Despite being defeated by Kenshin, Aoshi feels relief but advises his enemy to be careful when using recently learned technique.
 When Kenshin is defeated by Shishio, Aoshi briefly replaces him as he states that Kenshin only lost due to his previous wounds.
-After Shishio dies in combat, the former Okashira stays in Kyoto.
+After Shishio dies in combat, the former Okashira stays in Kyoto meditating in regards to his actions but promises Kenshin he will gladly share tea with him the next time they meet.

-In the final arc of the series, Aoshi and Misao are requested by Okina to take a diary to Tokyo.
+In the final arc of the series, Aoshi and Misao are requested by Okina to take Yukishiro Tomoe's diary to Tokyo in hopes of reaching her brother's feelings, revengeful Enishi who seeks to torture and kill Kenshin.
 Once they reach Tokyo, Aoshi solves Yukishiro Enishi's trick of having orchestrated the fake death of Kamiya Kaoru.
 He then joins Saito Hajime in finding his hideout.
 After they are successful, Aoshi and Misao join Kenshin's group to rescue Kaoru from Enishi which Aoshi contributes by defeating one of his bodyguards.
-Following their victory, Aoshi and Misao return to Kyoto but make a brief shortcut to plant flowers in their late allies' graves.
+Following their victory, Aoshi and Kenshin their promised tea meal where the latter asks the former to follow a pacifist path like he did when he stopped being an assassin which Aoshi agrees.
+He and Misao then return to Kyoto but make a brief shortcut to plant flowers in their late allies' graves.

+Outside the main series, Shinomori also appears in the series' liveaction films where he is portrayed by Yusuke Iseya.
+The New Kyoto Arc original video animations also retell his actions while working for Shishio.
+He is also playable in several video games.